Background

 Even in these cases, there is a feeling of objectification.
 Even when you have misled yourself into believing that you're fully in control because you are the source of consent and you are the fountain, the origin of the fantasies that you're both working on within the sexual act, you still feel somehow objectified.
 You still feel as if the narcissist depersonalizes you and derealizes the entire scene as if it was all some kind of dissociative hallucination or delusion.

+And the use the narcissist makes of your body on the one hand could be perceived from the outside as dehumanizing and so on and so forth.
 But actually many victims report sexual excitation and sexual arousal because they're able for the first time to see themselves as sexual objects through the narcissist eyes and then to realize all the fantasies that they could not openly discuss and agree on with previous partners.

 On the other hand, as the relationship progresses, the sex tends to become formulaic, repetitive, routine, rigid, like everything else in the narcissist life.
+Narcissism is a personality disorder, a rigid pattern.

 But initially, the fact that the sex is performative, the fact that you're being regarded as 100% a sex object and the fact that you could introduce your fantasies into the sexual encounter and be assured and guaranteed that they will be carried out to the letter, this is an irresistible offer.
+Very few people can resist this.

 Now, everything I've said until now pertains to the overt narcissist, the grandiose narcissist, which we increasingly are beginning to consider in the literature as a subspecies of a psychopath.